 9to5Mac first released the news a few days ago.
 Registered developers have temporary access to Wi-FI Assist through the iOS 9 beta.
 It’s a simple concept, really.
 It basically drops you to your cellular data network if you get cut from your Wi-Fi.
 It will help you stay connected once it slows down, or suddenly dies on you.

-Wi-Fi Assist makes things easier: by toggling this feature, your Apple device automatically connects to your cellular data network between internet surfing during bad connectivity.
+Wi-Fi Assist makes things easier: by toggling this feature, your Apple device automatically connects to your cellular data network between internet surfing during lousy connectivity.

-Normally, what happens is that when your Apple device is connected to a bad Wi-Fi signal, you would have to disable Wi-Fi in order to prevent reconnecting to it.
+Usually, what happens is that when your Apple device is connected to a lousy Wi-Fi signal, you would have to disable Wi-Fi to prevent reconnecting to it.

 Wi-Fi Assist makes things a lot easier without you having to toggle your Wi-Fi settings in between internet surfing.
 By clicking “On” on the Wi-Fi Assist, reconnecting to your cellular data is done automatically if you experience those problems.